aces/Loris/modules/configuration/test/TestPlan.md

     for example) and make sure that updating the value from the front end subsequently only changes the value again without reverting the type to `true/false`.
   [Manual Test]
-6. Go through each of the fields in the configuration module that have the "Add field" button.
+6. Choose a field in the configuration module that have the "Add field" button.
 These are configuration values that allow multiple entries.
-For each of these fields:
    - try clicking the "Add field" button to see that this adds a new field to enter data.
 Enter data and press save at the bottom of the page.
 Refresh the page, check that the data saved